VDA5050/VDA5050/VDA5050_EN.md

 TEACHIN | NO | YES | YES | YES | YES | NO | NO
 STARTUP | NO | NO | YES | YES | YES | NO | NO
 INTERVENED | NO | YES | NO | NO | YES | Only 'cancelOrder' allowed | YES
-> Table 2: Operating modes and their allowed interactions between mobile robot and master control

 ## 6.13 Action states